import-pandas-as-numpy/import-pandas-as-numpy.github.io/content/posts/obfuscation/index.md

 However, it creates some interesting security implications on the broader open-source ecosystem.
 Obviously, and principally, it's no longer open-source.
-Quite problematically, while this is often add odds with the very idea of open-source, many open-source ecosystems will proliferate these codebases regardless of intent-- and it's shockingly difficult to mandate that code remain in cleartext within a given software package repository.
+Quite problematically, while this is often at odds with the very idea of open-source, many open-source ecosystems will proliferate these codebases regardless of intent-- and it's shockingly difficult to mandate that code remain in cleartext within a given software package repository.